Nidrax/DDStractor/README.md

 # DDStractor
-Tool for extracting header informations from DDS files
+Tool for reading the DDS file header metadata